 Better Reaction To Negativity

 Another way meditation affects the ventromedial medial prefrontal cortex is by changing the way it processes negative information.
-Instead of logging it as an attack or an unnecessary criticism, meditation allows you to focus on what you can learn from negative actions and let go of any lasting ill effects on your mood or mental wellbeing.
+Instead of logging this as an attack or unnecessary criticism, meditation allows you to focus on what you can learn from negative actions and let go of any lasting ill effects on your mood or mental wellbeing.

 Meditation also alters the way the brain deals with addiction by separating the craving for something—such as food or alcohol—from the act of indulging the craving.
 The brain no longer links the two tougher, thus reducing the instances of relapses.